MarkRosemaker/go-cartesian/README.md

 ## Additions

+For various reasons, like my enjoyment of the project and a desire to learn, I've done a bit more than what was required.

 ### go-server

 Since my implementation of the server left the scope of the project and I wanted to continue programming it for myself, I decided to move this part of the code to a separate repository called [`go-server`](https://github.com/markrosemaker/go-server).